Girl Time During COVID-19

 It should come as no surprise that at She Explores Life, we value female friendships above most personal connections.
 In fact, our little site wouldn’t exist if it weren’t for my bond—and ability to communicate—with some of my best girlfriends.
-While I’m the closest of friends with some badass women, many of them live in different cities or have equally busy lives, making face-to-face time a challenge.
-So, I decided to take advantage of my technology and find the best apps for friends who want to keep in touch (and have a little fun while they are at it).
+With the onset of the COVID-19 pandemic and quarantine and shelter-in-place measures being put in place, my ability to spend time with or travel to visit some of my closest friends has been incredibly limited.
+With one of my best friends going through breast cancer and another living with an autoimmune disorder, I’ve had to take advantage of my technology and find the best apps in order to keep in touch with my loved ones and stay sane.

 A quick and informal poll of the women on my social networks and the answer came back fast and clear and loud.
 Marco Polo is the favored app among women.
 This video app is easy to use and fun, fun, fun.
 Just start your video, say what you need to say and you’re done.
 If the friend you are messaging happens to have their phone, they can watch you live and interrupt you with emojis and short videos that pop up with their responses.
 If not, the video saves and they can watch it when they have free time to respond.